BES2016Workshop/guidebook/outline.md

 ## How to use RMardown?

-The previous section gave general advice on best practices to write reproducible reports, here we will focus on how to apply them in R. Currently, the most common way people practice litterate programming in R is through RMarkdown.
+The previous section gave general advice on best practices to write reproducible reports, here we will focus on how to apply them in R. Currently, the most common way people practice literate programming in R is through RMarkdown.

 RMarkdown is a file format (typically saved with the `Rmd` extension) that can contain: a YAML header, text, code chunks, and inline code.
 The `rmarkdown` package converts this file into a report most commonly into HTML or PDF.

 The `rmarkdown` package automates a multi-step process (Fig. xx).
 Under the hood, it calls the `knitr` package that converts the Rmd file into a markdown file.
 In the process, `knitr` takes all the code chunks and the inline code, run them through R (or other programs), capture their output, and incorporates them in the report.
 Afterwards, `rmarkdown` calls the pandoc program (it is an external program that is not related to R) that can take the markdown file and converts to a variety of formats.
 For pandoc to generate PDF files, you will need a functional installation of LaTeX that you will need to install separately.

+The `bookdown` package comes in to take care of numbering the figures and tables, as well as dealing with citations.
+As its name suggests, this package can be used to author books, but it is also well-suited to help generating reports.

 ![](drawing.png)